vidhill/package-json-editor/README.md

 ## Usage

-From within the folder containing your `package.json` run
+From within the folder containing your `package.json` rum

 ```bash
 $ npx @vidhill/package-json-editor